gbbirkisson/kong-plugin-jwt-keycloak/README.md

 # Kong plugin jwt-keycloak

-A plugin to validate access tokens issued by Keycloak
+A plugin for the [Kong Microservice API Gateway](https://konghq.com/solutions/gateway/) to validate access tokens issued by [Keycloak](https://www.keycloak.org/).
+It uses the [Well-Known Uniform Resource Identifiers](https://tools.ietf.org/html/rfc5785) provided by [Keycloak](https://www.keycloak.org/) to load [JWK](https://tools.ietf.org/html/rfc7517) public keys from issuers that are specifically allowed for each endpoint.

+The biggest advantages of this plugin is that it supports:

+* Rotating public keys
+* Authorization based on token claims:
+    * `scope`
+    * `realm_access`
+    * `resource_access`
+* Matching Keycloak users/clients to Kong consumers

+If you have any suggestion or comments, please feel free to open an issue on this GitHub page.

 ## Tested and working for